Judgement of Solomon: Classification and parallels

 The story is commonly viewed in scholarship as an instance or a reworking of a folktale.
 Its folkloristic nature is apparent, among other things, in the dominance of direct speech which moves the plot on and contributes to the characterization.
 The story is classified as Aarne-Thompson tale type 926, and many parallel stories have been found in world folklore.
 In Uther's edition of the Aarne-Thompson index, this tale type is classified as a folk novella, and belongs to a subgroup designated "Clever Acts and Words".
 Eli Yassif defines the folk novella as "a realistic story whose time and place are determined ...
 The novella emphasizes such human traits as cleverness, eroticism, loyalty, and wiliness, that drive the plot forward more than any other element".

 Hugo Gressmann has found several similar stories in world folklore and literature, especially in India and the far east.
 One Indian version is a Jataka story dealing with Buddha in one of his previous incarnations as the sage Mahosadha, who arbitrates between a mother and a Yakshini who is in the shape of a woman, who kidnapped the mother's baby and claimed he was hers.
 The sage announced a tug of war, drawing a line on the ground and asking the two to stand on opposite sides of it, one holding the baby's feet, the other his hands – the one who pulled the baby's whole body beyond the line would get to keep him.
 The mother, seeing how the baby suffered, released him and, weeping, let the Yakshini take him.
 When the sage saw that, he returned the baby to the hands of the true mother, exposed the identity of the Yakshini and expelled her.
 In other Indian versions, the two women are widows of one husband.
-Another version appears in the Chinese drama The Chalk Circle (in which version the judge draws a circle on the ground), which has spread worldwide, many versions and reworkings being made, among them The Caucasian Chalk Circle, a play by Bertolt Brecht.
+Another version appears in Li Qianfu's Chinese drama The Chalk Circle (in which the judge draws a circle on the ground), which has spread worldwide, many versions and reworkings being made, such as Bertolt Brecht's 1940s play The Caucasian Chalk Circle.

 The common motif in those parallel versions is that the wise judge announces an absurd procedure, which is reasonable in some perverse way: splitting the baby, according to the principle of compromise; or a tug of war, in which one can possibly presume that the true mother will be motivated to pull harder.
 But the procedure is actually a concealed emotional test, designed to force each woman to decide between her compassion for the baby and her will to win.